Skip to main content

 Support Through Grants

-Two of the most common types of grants are competitive, where nonprofits apply for funding, and donor-recommended.
-The Foundation offers a few different competitive grant opportunities, including our Building Community Capacity grant and Management Improvement Fund grant.
+Two of the most common types of grants are open, where nonprofits apply for funding, and donor-recommended.
+The Foundation offers a few different application-based grant opportunities, including our Building Community Capacity grant and Management Improvement Fund grant.

 Our Building Community Capacity grants support community-identified priorities in the East Metro, while the Management Improvement Fund offers small to midsize nonprofits support for capacity building services.